Uber: History

-In August 2016, facing tough competition, Uber sold its operations in China to DiDi in exchange for an 18% stake in DiDi.
+In August 2016, facing tough competition, and after losing approximately $2 billion, Uber sold its operations in China to its local competitor DiDi in exchange for an 18% stake in DiDi.
 DiDi agreed to invest $1 billion in Uber.
 Uber had started operations in China in 2014, under the name 优步 (Yōubù).

 In 2016, Uber acquired Ottomotto, a self-driving truck company founded by Anthony Levandowski, for $625 million.
 Levandowski, previously employed by Waymo, allegedly founded Ottomotto using trade secrets he stole from Waymo.
 Uber settled a lawsuit regarding the use of such intellectual property and reached a deal to use Waymo's technology for its freight transport operations.

 In December 2016, Uber acquired Geometric Intelligence and its 15-person staff, which became "Uber AI", a division for researching artificial intelligence and machine learning.
 Uber AI was shut down in May 2020.

 In August 2017, Dara Khosrowshahi, the former CEO of Expedia Group, replaced Kalanick as CEO.
 Earlier in March 2015, as CEO of Expedia Group, Khosrowshahi had led a multimillion equity investment in Wingz, Inc., the first ridesharing company in the world.

 In July 2017, Uber received a five-star privacy rating from the Electronic Frontier Foundation, but was harshly criticized by the group in September 2017 for a controversial policy of tracking customers' locations even after a ride ended, forcing the company to reverse its policy.

 In February 2018, Uber combined its operations in Russia, Armenia, Azerbaijan, Belarus, Georgia and Kazakhstan with those of Yandex Taxi and invested $225 million in the venture.
+On April 21, 2023, Yandex announced that it had bought Uber's share in the joint venture for $702.5 million, and that it became the sole owner of the Yandex Taxi business.
+Uber's involvement in Russia came to a close.

 In March 2018, Uber merged its services in Southeast Asia with those of Grab in exchange for a 27.5% ownership stake in Grab.
+The business continued under the Grab brand.

 Between May 2018 and November 2018, Uber offered Uber Rent powered by Getaround, a peer-to-peer carsharing service available to some users in San Francisco.

 In November 2018, Uber became a gold member of the Linux Foundation.

 In 2018, Uber formed a partnership with Autzu, a San Francisco-based ridesharing company.
 This collaboration provides Uber drivers with the opportunity to rent electric Tesla on an hourly basis.